2baOrNot2ba/iLiSA/README.md

 The package also features special observational modes:

+* BST-357 - A special BST that allows bands over LBA, HBA-lo and HBA-hi
 * SEPTON - Gives HBA an allsky field-of-view.
 Data taken in this mode is either SST or XST